Carl Gustaf Emil Mannerheim: Visit by Adolf Hitler

-Mannerheim's 75th birthday, 4 June 1942, was a national celebration.
-The government granted him the unique title of Marshal of Finland (Suomen Marsalkka in Finnish, Marskalk av Finland in Swedish).
-So far he is the only person to receive the title.
-A surprise birthday visit by Hitler occurred on the day as he wished to visit the "brave Finns (die tapferen Finnen)" and their leader Mannerheim.
 Mannerheim did not want to meet him at his headquarters or in Helsinki, as then it would seem like an official state visit.
-The meeting took place near Imatra, in south-eastern Finland, and was arranged in secrecy.
+The meeting took place in a salon railway coach at the railway yard of the Kaukopää factory near Imatra, in south-eastern Finland, and was arranged in secrecy.
 From Immola Airfield, Hitler, accompanied by President Ryti, was driven to where Baron Mannerheim was waiting at a railway siding.
+Hitler gave Mannerheim a portrait of him painted by Karl Truppe as a gift.
+As well as Hitler and President Ryti, the entourage included Prime Minister of Finland Jukka Rangell, Ambassador of Germany to Finland Wipert von Blücher and Hitler's chief of staff field marshal Wilhelm Keitel.
 A speech from Hitler was followed by a birthday meal and negotiations between him and Mannerheim.
 Overall, Hitler spent about five hours in Finland; he reportedly asked the Finns to step up military operations against the Soviets, but apparently made no specific demands.